alces-software/flight-appliance-docs/docs/source/sge/sge.rst

 If you do run into problems, the ``qstat -j <job-id>`` command can be useful - as well as showing you the instructions you passed the scheduler with your job, the output of this command will also show you the current environment settings for your job, and list scheduling information.
 This can provide you with assistance to debug issues, and explain why jobs are still queuing when you think they should be running.

-Be patient with the job-scheduler if you have auto-scaling enabled - queuing jobs cannot start until new compute nodes have succesfully joined the cluster; the speed of scaling-up the cluster is governed by the performance of your Cloud provider, and the amount you've paid for your instance types.
+Be patient with the job-scheduler if you have auto-scaling enabled - queuing jobs cannot start until new compute nodes have successfully joined the cluster; the speed of scaling-up the cluster is governed by the performance of your Cloud provider, and the amount you've paid for your instance types.

 Further documentation